Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 }
 ```

-If we try to run this test, we will get the following error message:
+Now, if we try to run this test, we will get the following error message:

 ```ini
 X IntTryParse_Test [99ms]